Skip to content

 js

-• Interfaces - named sections grouping pins.
-If a pin name has a prefix/suffix (. - _ +) then the interface name is added before/after the message name.
-Example: interface name file combines with messages .get, read- and +save as to file.get, read-file and file save as respectively.
+The + sign stands for a single space that will be added between the interface name and the pin name.
+As an example: interface name file combines with messages .get, read- and +save as to file.get, read-file and file save as respectively.

 Pins and interfaces can be moved left or right, up or down, to improve routing between nodes.